-There’s a new format for art fairs in town and if your not already aware of them, you should be!
-Whether your a fan of supporting small businesses, picking out the perfect gift, finding new ways to market your product, or trying to get into the business of selling, marketplaces may be the next business venture for you!
+There’s a new format for art fairs in town and if you’re not already aware of them, you should be!
+Whether you’re a fan of supporting small businesses, picking out the perfect gift, finding new ways to market your product, or trying to get into the business of selling, marketplaces may be the next business venture for you!

-Whats a marketplace event?
+What’s a marketplace event?
 A marketplace is a temporary curated retail event usually found and promoted through social media.
-They are like an art or craft fair where there are multiple vendors with tables or booths that sell product.
+They are like an art or craft fair where there are multiple vendors with tables or booths that sell products.

 These marketplaces often emphasize the local aspect of the creative product and participating small businesses.
 They are often in unique spaces, design collectives, decorated warehouses, breweries, and more.
-The space is apart of the design and lure to visit the marketplace.
+Space is a part of the design and lures to visit the marketplace.

 They tend to occur around the holidays as they pair nicely with gift buying, but can be found throughout the entire year.
-Its a update on the art fair that doesn’t involve entire weekends outside in a white plastic tent and the craft fair that’s held in a florescence lit elementary school gymnasium full of banquet tables.
-Its highly curated and involves high quality merchandise where engagement and creativity are key.
+It’s an update on the art fair that doesn’t involve entire weekends outside in a white plastic tent and the craft fair that’s held in a fluorescence lit elementary school gymnasium full of banquet tables.
+It’s highly curated and involves high-quality merchandise where engagement and creativity are key.
 They can last as short as a day or a couple months.

 Collaboration is key to the marketing aspect of finding or participating in the marketplace.
-Many pop up shops are small one-time only or once-a-year event.
-Many of these events utilize the social networking to get the word out.
-So, knowing who the key people are and following their networks is essential to finding these pop up shops.
+Many pop-up shops are small one-time-only or once-a-year events.
+Many of these events utilize social networking to get the word out.
+So, knowing who the key people are and following their networks is essential to finding these pop-up shops.

 Instagram is the leading network for finding local small business creators and these pop-up marketplaces.
 Get on those social networks, send out invites and get the people in the door.